ashishranjan738/enhancements/enhancements/local-storage/automatic-detection.md

 ## Summary

 This is a proposal to enable
+- automated discovery of local disks via the `LocalVolumeDiscovery` CR and exposing the result via `LocalVolumeDiscoveryResult` CR.
-- automated provisioning of LocalPVs sorting them into StorageClasses based on their characteristics via the `LocalVolumeGroup` CRD.
+- automated provisioning of LocalPVs sorting them into StorageClasses based on their characteristics via the `LocalVolumeSet` CRD.

 This CRD will be implemented in the LocalStorageOperator(LSO)